hvuarn/msc-thesis/README.md

         └── ... (raw files from StudentLife 2017-2022)
     ```

+3. **Run the scripts:**
+   The scripts are designed to be run in sequence, and they will automatically read the data from the specified folders.
-recommended: run via RStudio project
+   You can run them either via RStudio or from the R console.
-to ensure relative paths and project structure work correctly:

    ▶ open the R project:
   - open `msc-thesis-public.Rproj` in RStudio (located in the root folder)

-▶ run the cleaning script:
-  - open `rcode/01_activity_cleaning.R` inside the project
-  - run the full script

-▶ outputs will be saved as:
-  - data/preprocessed/sensing/activity/activity_clean.csv
-  - data/preprocessed/sensing/activity/activity_clean.rds

-this will generate the cleaned activity dataset from raw studentlife files